Yannick Nézet-Séguin

-Yannick Nézet-Séguin, CC ([ja.nik ne.zɛ se.ɡɛ̃]; born Yannick Séguin; 6 March 1975) is a Canadian (Québécois) conductor and pianist.
-He is currently music director of the Orchestre Métropolitain (Montréal), the Metropolitan Opera, and the Philadelphia Orchestra.
-He was also principal conductor of the Rotterdam Philharmonic Orchestra from 2008 to 2018.
+Yannick Nézet-Séguin, CC ([ja.nik ne.zɛ se.ɡɛ̃]; born Yannick Séguin; 6 March 1975) is a Canadian conductor and pianist.
+He is the music director of the Orchestre Métropolitain (Montréal), the Metropolitan Opera (New York City), and the Philadelphia Orchestra.
+He was the principal conductor of the Rotterdam Philharmonic Orchestra from 2008 to 2018.

-Biography

-Early years
+Early life and education

-Nézet-Séguin was born in Montreal on 6 March 1975 to two specialists in education, Serge P. Séguin, PhD, a university professor, and Claudine Nézet, M.A., a university lecturer and coordinator.
+Nézet-Séguin was born in Montreal on 6 March 1975 to Serge P. Séguin, a university professor, and Claudine Nézet, a university lecturer and coordinator.
 He began to study piano at age five, with Jeanne-d'Arc Lebrun-Lussier, and decided to become an orchestra conductor at age ten.

-Nézet-Séguin studied successively at St-Isaac-Jogues Primary School, at Collège Mont-Saint-Louis Secondary School and at Bois-de-Boulogne College.
-In the meantime, he was admitted to Anisia Campos's piano class, at the Conservatoire de musique du Québec where he earned five first prizes in piano and in four related musical subjects.
-He also studied choral conducting with Joseph Flummerfelt at the Westminster Choir College in Princeton, New Jersey, and did many master classes with renowned conductors (George Benjamin, Roberto Carnevale, Daniele Gatti).

-Early career
+At age twelve, he began studying at the Conservatoire de Musique in Montreal.

+At the age of fifteen he added his mother's maiden name, Nézet, to his surname.
+Séguin is a common name in Quebec, and he has said that a double-barreled name would help him stand out as an artist.

+Career

 At 19, he met and was invited to follow Carlo Maria Giulini in rehearsals and concerts for more than a year.
 He became the musical director of the Chœur polyphonique de Montréal in 1994 and obtained the same post at Choeur de Laval in 1995.
 In 1995, he founded his own professional orchestral and vocal ensemble, La Chapelle de Montréal, with whom he performed two to four concerts a year until 2002.
 He considers Charles Dutoit as his first inspiration as a child and Carlo Maria Giulini as his master.
 From 1998 to 2002, Nézet-Séguin was chorus master and assistant conductor of the Opéra de Montréal.
-Maestro Nézet-Séguin made his American conducting debut in 2002 at Sarasota Opera conducting Mozart's "Così fan tutte."
+Maestro Nézet-Séguin made his American conducting debut in 2002 at Sarasota Opera conducting Mozart's Così fan tutte.

 Orchestre Métropolitain

 Nézet-Séguin became music director of the Orchestre Métropolitain (Montréal) in 2000, and principal guest conductor of the Victoria Symphony (British Columbia, Canada) in 2003.
-His most recent contract with the Orchestre Métropolitain, through 2010, has since been extended through 2015.
+His contract with the Orchestre Métropolitain through 2010 was later extended through 2015.
 In September 2015, the orchestra announced a further extension of his contract through the 2020–21 season.
-In September 2019, the orchestra announced its contract with Nézet-Séguin as a lifetime contract.
+In September 2019, the orchestra announced that Nézet-Séguin had signed for a lifetime contract.
 He has conducted commercial recordings of symphonies of Anton Bruckner and Gustav Mahler with the Orchestre Métropolitain.